Cybersecurity, Simplified: Penetration Testing

 Types of Penetration Testing

 There is no standard penetration test and there are many types of penetration testing.
-It’s possible to hire a professional who has an industry credential such as the Certified Ethical Hacker or Penetration Testing certification, but this approach can add significant cost.
-It’s also quite effective to use a more automated approach, running a battery of tests to see which vulnerabilities a system currently has.
+It’s best to hire a professional who has an industry credential such as the Certified Ethical Hacker or Penetration Testing certification rather than relying on automation alone–real people drive the highest quality results.

 Types of penetration testing include: